Azure/Mission-Critical-Connected/docs/reference-implementation/Developer-Guide.md

 2. A [Dockerfile](/src/app/AlwaysOn.CatalogService/Dockerfile) to build .NET project (service) and deploy the workload to a Kubernetes cluster
 3. A [Helm Chart](/src/app/charts/catalogservice/Chart.yaml) to define our service for Kubernetes
 4. A [set of values for the Helm Chart](/src/app/charts/catalogservice/values.yaml) that defines parameters for the service such as the ports for the workload, scaling, and connection information to Front Door, Ingress, etc.
 5. If you have integrated APIM, you will also need to update the [APIM Terraform Template](/docs/example-code/apim.tf) to include a definition for the new API.
+See below for further instructions.

+Adding a new API with APIM
+1. Go to the [APIM Terraform template](/docs/example-code/apim.tf) and copy lines 39-63.
+Replace the resource name of `azurerm_api_management_api` as well as the name and display_name within the definition to the name of your api (e.g. inventoryservice-api and AlwaysOn InventoryService API).
+2. Under `azurerm_api_management_api` content_value, you need to include a reference to your [API swagger file](/docs/example-code/catalogservice-api-swagger.json) similar to the example linked here.
+Change the existing file reference to your new json file.
+3. Under `azurerm_api_management_api_diagnostic` or line 57 in the original code, change the `api_name` to reference your new api (e.g. azurerm_api_management_api.inventoryservice.name).

 ## Deployment